What is the Admissions Committee Looking For?

 i) The applicant must be a US Citizen or US Permanent Resident.

-The applicant must have established domicile in the state of Georgia at least by August 15, 2017 and maintain domicile for 12 consecutive months immediately preceding the first day of classes of the school term for which he or she is applying.
+ii) The applicant must have established domicile in the state of Georgia at least by August 15, 2017 and maintain domicile for 12 consecutive months immediately preceding the first day of classes of the school term for which he or she is applying.

 iii) Applicants should have obtained an undergraduate degree or a more advanced degree with a minimum of 90 credit hours of coursework or be on track to completing an undergraduate degree from an accredited college or university by June of the intended year of matriculation.
 For applicants who are on track to graduating with an undergraduate or a more advanced degree by June of the intended year of matriculation, the Admissions Committee reserves the right to stipulate that eventual acceptance of an applicant into the program is contingent upon documentation that the applicant has obtained the undergraduate or advanced degree program he/she is enrolled in.

 iv) The applicant has taken the ('2015 MCAT' or 'New MCAT') Medical College Admissions Test (MCAT) at least once on or after 1 April 2015 and has obtained a percentile rank of at least 27.